markstringer-dti/markstringer-dti.github.io/dti.md

 The problems start when anyone tries to implement the idea.
 This is especially a problem if someone tries to implement the idea using an iterative framework like Scrum.
 In Scrum the team meet at the beginning of every work day and talk about what they're going to do that day and anything that's stopping from doing what they want to do.
 They do this every working day.
 This is called the stand up.

-Once a fortnight, the team demonstrates the work that it's been doing in the last two weeks.
+Once a fortnight, the team shows the work that it's been doing in the last two weeks.
 The audience is made up of people in the organisation and also sometimes also external users who are interested.
 This is called the show and tell.

 The team also has a private meeting where they share what went well, what didn't go so well and what they might try differently.

-Can you see yet how problems might arise for the "Flowers" aspect of a project?
+Can you see yet how there might be problems for the "Flowers" aspect of a project?
 This idea that people liked without thinking to much about it?
 The minute that a team starts to implement the idea of a project they will get problems.
 And if the team is using an Agile way of doing things, like Scrum, those problems will start to be reported.
 Right away.
 On day one.

 So?
 What's the problem with problems?
 The problem with problems is that any problem that the team finds is like to take the shine off the idea.
-Any problem that the team finds is likely to make the idea look more difficult, slower, more expensive, different and partial.
+Any problem that the team finds is likely to make the idea look harder to do, slower, more expensive, different and partial.

-So, this is the paradox at the heart of project management and project development that I wonder people don't talk about more.
+So, this is the problem at the heart of project management and project development.
+It's one that I wonder people don't talk about more.

 >> Nothing makes a project appear less attractive than actually starting to do it.

 So what can be done?
 To solve this problem?
-What absolutely must not be done, as we discussed in chapters two and three, is to avoid the genuine difficulties that the project is facing.
+What absolutely must not be done, as we discussed in chapters two and three, is to avoid the genuine problems that the project is facing.
 That way failure or possibly trench warfare lies.

 The project is entering a vulnerable, cold phase, where it is not supported and valued for the appeal of the idea.
 This because we are starting to find out what is wrong with that idea.
 At the same time there is no support and value for the reality, because there is no reality.
 We don't have anything to show yet.

 As someone who is trying to help this project get delivered, it is important to do two things.
-Firstly, it's important not to hesitate to move a project through this phase.
+Firstly, it's important not to avoid the move of a project through this phase.
 This is what we talked about in Chapter two, when we talked about agreed activity.
 It's also what we talked about in Chapter three.
 A project can get into an awful state if the problems that agreed activity is there to avoid aren't tackled.

 So, someone who wants a project to succeed shouldn't do anything to stop it moving into this phase.
-At the same time, you should know where you're going and what kind of things can should be done to get you out the other side of this difficult phase.
+At the same time, you should know where you're going and what kind of things can should be done to get you out the other side of this phase.

 OK, here's where it gets even harder.
-There are two kinds of thing that you should be doing to get the project through this difficult phase and on the road to success.
-And here's what makes this difficult.
+There are two kinds of thing that you should be doing to get the project through this tough phase and on the road to success.
+And here's what makes this hard.
 Both of the kinds of things that you should be doing aren't often popular or well-recevied.
 They are the kinds of things that the sponsors of a project are likely to think of as either a pointless waste of time or the kind of thing that should be stopped.

 What are these two things?
 Stakeholder research, which I'll talk about in more detail in the next chapter, and working software.